 You know what is pretty awesome about a part-time or weekend RVer?
 You’ve got a full house and garage.
 You can store your extra tools.
 You have a full kitchen and laundry room.
 All the awesome things about a house that those full-timers miss.

-And if you are fortunate enough to be able to park your RV at your house, you can even plug it into your house’s electrical system.
+And if you are fortunate enough to be able to park your RV at your house, you can even plug your RV into your house’s 120-volt electrical system without special RV hookups.
 And no storage fees!

 Benefits of Plugging the RV In